 Essential Roles to Ensure the Success of Camp

 The following staff positions are essential to the success of Camp and an amazing way to join our Tawonga staff community.
-Dates are June 3 – August 6, 2021 unless otherwise noted:
+Dates are June 5 – August 10, 2022 (includes staff training June 5 – June 13) unless otherwise noted.

 Assistant Kitchen Manager

-(1-2 positions: $4500, more DOE.
-Includes pre-camp training May 27-30 and May 30 – June 3) Assist Kitchen Manager in the daily management of the kitchen.
+(1-2 positions: $4800, more DOE.
+Includes supervisor and chef training May 26 – June 4) Assist Kitchen Manager in the daily management of the kitchen.
 Supervise 1-2 kitchen departments as well as directly supervising kitchen staff.
 Oversee kitchen inventory, organization, and cleanliness.
 Must have professional cooking experience and enjoy working closely with others.
 Experience in the Tawonga kitchen a plus.

-(3 positions: $3900, more DOE.
-Includes pre-camp training May 27-30 and May 30 – June 3) Cook breakfast, lunch, dinner and late night snack (up to 500 servings each), and supervise prep-cooks in preparation and cleanup.
+(3 positions: $4150, more DOE.
+Includes supervisor and chef training May 26 – June 4) Cook breakfast, lunch, dinner and late night snack (up to 500 servings each), and supervise prep-cooks in preparation and cleanup.
 Each cook leads AM, PM or snack shift daily and contributes to Kitchen Supervision Team.
 Must have professional cooking experience and enjoy working very closely with others.

 Alternative Foods Cook

-(3 positions: $3600, more DOE.
-Includes pre-camp training May 27-30 and May 30 – June 3) Responsible for preparing all vegetarian, vegan, and other restricted dietary alternatives for each meal (50-150 servings).
+(3 positions: $3825, more DOE.
+Includes supervisor and chef training May 26 – June 4) Responsible for preparing all vegetarian, vegan, and other restricted dietary alternatives for each meal (50-150 servings).
 Cook all-camp meals at least once a week.
 Contribute to Kitchen Supervision Team.
 Pack all food for meals eaten outside of the dining hall and maintain pack-out inventory.
 Must be extremely well organized and have excellent communication skills.
 Knowledge of backpacking and BBQ food helpful.
 Must have 1-year experience in the Tawonga kitchen or equivalent.

-(1 position: $3600, more DOE.
-Includes pre-camp training May 27-30 and May 30 – June 3) Supervise the baking and pantry department.
+(1 position: $3825, more DOE.
+Includes supervisor and chef training May 26 – June 4) Supervise the baking and pantry department.
 Responsible for daily desserts and baked goods (everything from sandwich bread and challah to pizza dough, baguettes, and more).
 Responsible for inventory of baking ingredients.
 Supervise and work directly with bakery and pantry assistants to accomplish daily tasks, including camper and kitchen laundry.
 Contribute to the Kitchen Supervision Team.
 Must have professional baking experience and enjoy working very closely with others.

-(1 position: $3600 more DOE.
-Includes pre-camp training May 27-30 and May 30 – June 3) The Pantry Cook is responsible for all aspects of the pantry, reach-in, walk-in units, freezer and pot storage or middle room, including keeping these areas clean and organized at all times.
+(1 position: $3825 more DOE.
+Includes supervisor and chef training May 26 – June 4) The Pantry Cook is responsible for all aspects of the pantry, reach-in, walk-in units, freezer and pot storage or middle room, including keeping these areas clean and organized at all times.
 Responsible for inventorying all kitchen items 1-2 times/week.
 Oversees that deliveries are put away upon delivery and that stock is rotated.
 Supervises prep cooks.
 Must be organized, positive and detailed.
 Works with the baker to make desserts for lunch and dinner.

 (1 position: $2500) Work directly with the Pantry Cook to make all desserts for camp.
 Support Assistant Kitchen Manager in putting away orders and maintaining the general cleanliness and upkeep of the main kitchen areas (including all food storage).
 Responsible for completing camper and kitchen laundry in a timely, organized, and efficient manner.